giokok-test/simulate-rl/README.md

   marks the evader's goal position and draws arrows indicating the initial heading of both players.
 During the run a table prints the distance vectors between the players and the goal along with the current velocities for both agents.
-The spawn volume for the pursuer is now outlined with green lines only (surface fills were removed to keep the plot responsive).
+The table header now uses ASCII arrows (``->``) instead of Unicode symbols for broader compatibility and is formatted with ``str.format`` so the script also runs on older Python versions.
+The spawn volume for the pursuer is outlined with green lines only (surface fills were removed to keep the plot responsive).
 - `plot_config.py` renders a stand-alone visualisation of the environment configuration showing an outline of the spawn volume.
 The accompanying